A Brief History of Business and the Evolution of Business

 Back to Basics

 It is also important to note that business structures vary, with the four primary ones being sole proprietorships, partnerships, corporations and limited liability companies.
-These distinctions are crucial, not just in terms of defining business goals and performance, but also for legal and tax purposes.
+These distinctions are crucial for defining business goals and performance and for legal and tax purposes.

 Common Business Structures